AER-RC/LBLRTM/README.md

 The spectral interval (_v<sub>1</sub>_, _v<sub>2</sub>_) for any LBLRTM run must not exceed 2000 cm<sup>-1</sup> (see instruction manual).

-Other input files are required if you are using the solar source function, cross sections, surface emissivity, etc. See the LBLRTM instruction manual and provide example.
+Other input files are required if you are using the solar source function, cross sections or surface emissivity.
+See the LBLRTM instruction manual and provided examples.

 ## Layer numbering scheme <a name="laynum"></a>